Why should you learn Rust?

 Clippy is the Rust code linter that turns the compiler assistance up to 11.
 It can catch performance-related problems, misuse of specific functionality, and enforce Rust coding conventions.

 It goes almost too far (or not far enough?) by actually re-writing your code as part of its output, so you can just copy it to your project.
-Clippy is fully configurable, so you can enable and disable lints on a case-by-case basis, directly in your code, by applying specific rules at the function level.
+Clippy is also fully configurable, so you can enable and disable lints on a case-by-case basis, directly in your code, by applying specific rules at the function level.

 The value of consistent code cannot be understated.
 Rust has a specific coding style that can be automated across an entire codebase using the rustfmt tool.
 This tool has widespread IDE integration, so it's usually automatically enabled when configuring your IDE for Rust.